ashdkx/WebCheckers/docs/DesignDoc.md

 * Resignation

 ### Roadmap of Enhancements
-> _Provide a list of top-level features in the order you plan to consider them._
 * Replay match
 * Spectator mode
 * Help menu

 ## Application Domain
 This section describes the application domain.

 ![The WebCheckers Domain Model](Alec_Jackson_-_Domain_Model-page-001-1.jpg)

-> _Provide a high-level overview of the domain for this application.
-You
-> can discuss the more important domain entities and their relationship
-> to each other._

 * Player signs in on the home page.
 * Player can join a match with other signed in players.